-The Brevard County portion of the Sebastian quadrangle area consists of pinepalmetto flatwoods on the generally higher areas; saline estuarine marshlands; mangrove; and suburban areas with varying infiltration characteristics.
-Surface drainage is through the swamps and constructed drainage outlets which ultimately drain the higher areas to the Indian River or Atlantic Ocean.
+The Sebastian NW quadrangle area consists of saline estuarine marshlands; mangrove; dune vegetation; and urbanized land with varying infiltration characteristics.
+Surface drainage is through the marshes and constructed drainage outlets to the Indian River or Atlantic Ocean.

 Ground water occurs under nonartesian and artesian conditions.
 Nonartesian conditions occur where the upper surface of the zone of saturation (water table) is free to rise and fall in direct response to local rainfall (recharge) and to discharge.
 Artesian conditions occur where the water in an aquifer is confined by a bed of less permeable material and will rise in a tightly cased well above the base of the confining bed.
 The level to which the water will rise defines the altitude of the aquifer's potentiometric surface at that location.
-If the potentiometric surface is above land surface, define the configuration of the potentiometric surface over broad areas (sheet 3).
+If the potentiometric surface is above land surface, the well will flow (sheet 3).
+Water-level measurements in many artesian wells are used to define the configuration of the potentiometric surface over broad areas (sheet 3).

-Unconsolidated sediments of Holocene, Pleistocene, and late Miocene age constitute the nonartesian (shallow) aquifer.
-These sediments lie above the consolidated limestone formations of Eocene age known as the Floridan aquifer.
-The altitude of the top of the Floridan aquifer is shown on sheet 2.
-The middle Miocene deposits (Hawthorn Formation) overlie and tend to confine the Floridan aquifer.
-Where the confining beds are discontinuous and limestones of Miocene age are present, there is usually a hydraulic connection between the middle Miocene and the Eocene deposits.
+Unconsolidated sediments of Holocene,

+Pleistocene, and late Miocene age constitute

+the nonartesian (shallow) aquifer.
+These

+sediments lie above the consolidated limestone

+formations of Eocene age known as the Floridan

+aquifer.
+The altitude of the top of the

+Floridan aquifer is shown on sheet 2.
+The

+middle Miocene deposits (Hawthorn Formation)

+overlie and tend to confine the Floridan aquifer.

+Where the confining beds are discontinuous and

+limestones of Miocene age are present, there is

+usually a hydraulic connection between the middle

+Miocene and the Eocene deposits.

-The majority of the Brevard County portion of the quadrangle is an area of artesian flow for the Floridan aquifer (sheet 3), which contains water with chloride concentrations of less than 300 mg/L over most of the area.
+The entire quadrangle is an area of artesian flow for the Floridan aquifer (sheet 3), which contains water with chloride concentrations of less than 300 mg/L over most of the area (sheet 4).
 Quality of water in the shallow aquifer is not known.
-Major water uses are for domestic and small public supplies and are obtained largely from the Floridan aquifer.
+Water supplies, primarily for domestic use, are obtained largely from the Floridan aquifer.